laegsgaardTroels/transformlib/docs/source/index.rst

 Enables the user to organize transformations of data as a regular Python package.

-Often one ends up having a lot of main scripts that somehow transform and saves data.
+Often one ends up having a lot of main scripts that somehow loads, transforms and saves data.

 This package enables the user to organize these scripts in a way that makes them easy to run in the expected order of execution and easier to read.